tsantos84/serializer-bundle/Resources/doc/encoder.rst

         }
     }

-Now you can tag your encoder and you are done!
+Now you can tag your encoder and you are done to use your custom encoder.

 .. code-block:: yaml